ModelEarth/localsite/start/steps/README.md

 ## Create a "localsite" shortcut command to start your local web server

-Create a "localsite" command.
+Optional: Create a "localsite" command.
 Run it automatically when your machine starts.

 ### On a Mac